 The operational user guidance does not have to be contained in a single document.
-Guidance to users, administrators and application developers can be spread among documents or web pages.
+Guidance to users, administrators, application developers and integrators can be spread among documents or web pages.

 The developer should review the Evaluation Activities contained in the SD to ascertain the specifics of the guidance that the evaluator will be checking for.
 This will provide the necessary information for the preparation of acceptable guidance.